-The Multistate Bar Examination (MBE) is developed by the National Conference of Bar Examiners (NCBE) and is administered by participating jurisdictions on the last Wednesday in February and the last Wednesday in July of each year.
+The Multistate Bar Examination (MBE) is developed by NCBE and is administered by participating jurisdictions on the last Wednesday in February and the last Wednesday in July of each year.
 The purpose of the MBE is to assess the extent to which an examinee can apply fundamental legal principles and legal reasoning to analyze given fact patterns.
 The MBE contains 200 multiple-choice questions.
-The exam is divided into morning and afternoon periods of three hours each, with 100 questions in each period.
+The exam is divided into morning and afternoon testing sessions of three hours each, with 100 questions in each session.
 The exam consists of questions in the following areas: Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts.
-Subject matter outlines for each area are provided in this booklet and online at www.ncbex.org.
+Subject matter outlines for each area are provided on pages 7-13 of this booklet.